Rozelle - Sydney

 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-Understand the theory and practice of integrated care in health and across Australian communities.
+- Analyse theories that guide practices of integrated care in the delivery of health services across Australian communities.

-Identify, evaluate and prioritise appropriate integrated care models for healthcare settings.
+- Identify, evaluate and prioritise integrated care models for healthcare settings of different contexts.

-Identify future practices, theories and challenges for integrated care.
+- Judge future practices, theories and challenges for integrated care within the whole systems perspective.

 Please note: international students should refer to this page to get an indicative course cost.